• Skip to primary navigation

 • and (critical for local businesses) where you are.

-Neil Patel explains this in more detail if you’re interested in digging in deeper.
-There’s also a comprehensive guide to structured data from the folks at 3 White Hats.
+There’s a comprehensive guide to structured data from the folks at 3 White Hats.
 Search Engine Watch has posted a good article about why businesses should implement structured data.
 And for a strictly local business focus, Search Engine Journal has a guide on How to Use Schema for Local SEO.

 Why your small business needs structured data markup.